abusafayatarefin92/J2EE_R37/JAVA/CheckPointsAnswer/Checkpoints_Ch_04.md

 The format specifier for outputting a decimal is %d.

-The format specifier for outputting a boolean is %f.
+The format specifier for outputting a floating point number is %f.

 The format specifier for outputting a string is %s.